 In its function as an independent steering body, the GCOS Switzerland Steering Committee is, i.a., responsible for:

 - Monitoring and guiding the implementation of the GCOS Switzerland strategy (see also: GCOS Switzerland Strategy 2017-2026)

-- Selecting studies that contribute to the GCOS Implementation Plan to be supported by MeteoSwiss in the framework of GCOS Switzerland (see also: Call for Proposal).
+- Selecting projects that contribute to the GCOS Implementation Plan to be supported by MeteoSwiss in the framework of GCOS Switzerland (see also: Call for Proposal).

 - Seeking and promoting synergies with other national and international activities.

 The Steering Committee currently consists of six members covering a wide range of expertise related to climate sciences: